 This workflow example shows how you can leverage omnichannel routing to route calls to the best agent based on their availability and capacity.
 On Professional and Enterprise plans, omnichannel routing also routes based on priority.
 You can use this example as a starting point for managing calls in your own account.

-This recipe uses triggers, tags, and ticket fields to prioritize calls for VIP customers and transfer them to the billing group.
+This recipe uses triggers, tags, and ticket fields to prioritize calls for VIP customers and transfer them to the VIP Triage group.

 Your company has important customers who provide a significant portion of your business and pay extra to receive support over the phone rather than only messaging and tickets.
 You call these your "VIP" customers.
 You can use omnichannel routing to help expedite, prioritize, and route requests from these customers to make sure they stay happy.